 Since the process is so individualized, it’s easiest to illustrate this by using a handful of common chronic illnesses.
 We’ll go through six common ones, and we’ll provide specific examples to illustrate how we handle design projects addressing these conditions.

 You’ve likely heard many aging people complain of some arthritis in their fingers or knees.
-This swelling of the joints can actually occur in people of many ages for a variety of reasons, from wear-and-tear to autoimmune issues.
+This swelling of the joints, is a chronic condition and, can actually occur in people of many ages for a variety of reasons, from wear-and-tear to autoimmune issues.

 Home modifications for arthritis might involve: